rodrigosoldi/LiturgyDatabase/README.md

 ### LiturgyMakeDatabase

-Once you download the project you will see an [Example JSON](./Example/example.json) at folder `Examples`.
+Once you download the project you will see an [Example JSON](./Example/example.json) at folder `Example`.
 Feel free to update it json and run project to see updates.
 Follow its structure to create new liturgies.
 I suggest creating one JSON file per liturgy day, but the structure is already prepared to receive an array of liturgies.